 following a narrow trail up through the bush behind the house, i arrive at a large field grown in with grass and low bushes, bordered by trees. pine and birch trees, mostly: the smell of the needles on the ground. it is my mother’s mother who tended a garden here, carrying the water. this asparagus was planted years before she ever arrived. i cut down the overgrown rhubarb and i cook jam, standing over the stove — steaming and sweating. in the underbrush there are small wild strawberries — a seemingly endless supply — though by now i understand that nothing is endless —

-sophia bartholomew (they/them) is a trans non-binary femme and interdisciplinary artist who uses text and textiles, photographs and video to explore emotional and ecological reciprocity, physical fragility and decay. they are descended from norwegian immigrants on treaty 3 territory, and english and irish settlers in toronto. since graduating with their BFA from UBC in 2012, their practice has been guided by open-ended conversation, and collaborative work with other artists.
+sophia bartholomew (they/them) is a trans non-binary person and interdisciplinary artist.
+They use text and textiles, objects and photographs, performance and video to explore inter-subjectivity, reciprocity, physical fragility and decay.
+They are descended from Norwegian immigrants on Treaty 3 territory (Northwestern Ontario) and English and Irish settlers in so-called Toronto.
+Since graduating with their BFA from UBC in 2012, their practice has been guided by open-ended conversation and collaborative work with other artists.
 They are currently an MFA candidate at the University of Guelph.

 instagram / @bartholomew.sophia